Honours+ Workshops

 Available sessions:

-The “Ultimate Presentation Skills” workshops will take place at EDLAB’s Tapijn Building X, except for the one on 23.03.2023, which will take place via Zoom.
-All attendees will receive a reminder email with the exact location two days before the session.
+The “Ultimate Presentation Skills” workshops will take place at EDLAB’s Tapijn Building X. All attendees will receive a reminder email with the exact location two days before the session.

 Speed Reading